Esk3tit/akula-bot/README.md

 3. **Passive**: The bot will post notifications in the designated notification channel without mentioning anyone.

 Note: In the opt-in mode, users can use the `!notify` and `!unnotify` commands to manage their streamer subscriptions.
 In the global and passive modes, only the server owner can use these commands.

+The bot also supports a Safe For Work (SFW) notification mode which can be enabled and disabled at the server owner's discretion.

 ## Commands